How Should Employers Deal With Coronavirus?

 The outbreak of COVID-19 (more commonly known as Coronavirus) is on the cusp of becoming a global pandemic.
 Although not a lot is known yet about the virus, what we do know is that it’s highly contagious.
 Similarly, the severity of the illness differs amongst different people, with the most serious cases resulting in death.

-With news that the virus has started to be contracted within Australia and amongst people who have not recently travelled overseas, it’s important for employers to know what precautions to take.
+It’s important for employers to know what precautions to take during this difficult time.
 Here we will provide some guidelines on how you can take care of your employees.

 1. Alert your employees